-Garden Landscape Design Inspiration
+Garden Design Inspiration

 Having an outdoor space away from news alerts, notifications, emails and calls is said to offer multiple health benefits and we can see why!
 With proven results that the great outdoors can help to relieve stress and boost esteem, there’s no time like the present to get to work on your outdoor space.
 That’s why, this month, Home View have put together an article about the things to consider when designing a new garden, as well as the materials you can use to create your very own tranquil oasis.
 So let’s get started and breathe some character into your garden.

 Research garden landscaping ideas

 Take inspiration from public gardens, garden shows, garden centres and other people’s gardens!
 By viewing and visiting these places you will be able to figure out your likes and dislikes, which is key when deciding on your tastes.

 Always keep in mind the size of your garden and consider what you want out of your garden – it might be that you want to grow your own vegetable patch, have a water feature and a bench or an entertainment decking area for guests.